Expansion of the National Rugby League: Southern Orcas

-There has always been an ongoing debate about whether the Adelaide Rams should make a return to the NRL, with some even suggesting that the Rams join the NSW Cup before being progressed to the NRL.
-Supporters for an Adelaide Rams revival have organised online petitions with the aim of generating support for an NRL bid.
-The South Australian Ministry of Sport, Recreation and Racing have stated that they are actively researching on how to develop an Adelaide NRL franchise.

-The North Sydney Bears have not ruled out the possibility of relocating to Adelaide.
-However, most communications as of 2022 imply that Perth is the club's area of focus.
+South Island NRL Bid

+A South Island NRL bid based in Christchurch is headed by former Canterbury Rugby League chairman Tony Kidd, with the intention of playing a majority of home games at the under-construction Te Kaha stadium, with additional games at Forsyth Barr Stadium in Dunedin.
+The bid is yet to confirm a name for its proposed team.

+South Island Kea

+Another bid intended to represent the South Island was announced on 14 March 2024, headed by former Rugby New Zealand and NRL chief executive David Moffett, with the name for the proposed team revealed to be the South Island Kea.
+This team would also make use of the Te Kaha stadium.

 Past bids

 Other consortiums and clubs have expressed interest in launching an NRL team in past years.
 These bids have gone quiet more recently and are considered defunct.

+Brisbane Bombers/Jets

+The Brisbane Jets bid was one of three considered by the NRL in 2021.
+An amalgamation of two other Brisbane-based bids, the Jets sought to tap into the south-west of Brisbane, including with a 20,500-seat stadium in Ipswich.

 Brothers Leprechauns

 In April 2013, a bid was made to bring Brothers Leprechauns into the NRL, uniting and representing a large base revolving around over 40 Brothers clubs across three states.
 Bid founder Justin Barlow proposed to base a Brothers NRL team at Corbett Park in Brisbane’s northern suburbs and primarily play out of Suncorp Stadium.
 The team was also proposed to take a handful of home games each year to regional centres, and would be the pathway for junior rugby league players that come up through a club in the Brothers Confraternity.

 The Brothers Confraternity made no expression of interest when the NRL declared its interest in introducing another Brisbane-based side in 2020.